Heart problems and diabetes and sex hormones

 For men who already have heart problems or diabetes, hormone treatment can make these conditions worse.
 If you have diabetes you may need to check your blood sugar level more often.
 You may also need to increase the amount of insulin you have.

 Much of the research into heart problems and diabetes has looked at men who are over 65 years of age.
 Older people tend to be more at risk of these conditions than younger men.
-The researchers suggest that GPs should do regular check ups for heart disease and diabetes in men having hormone treatment for prostate cancer.
+Researchers suggest that GPs should do regular check ups for heart disease and diabetes in men having hormone treatment for prostate cancer.

 We need more research to understand exactly how and why these problems develop.
 Then we can develop treatments that can treat the problems or prevent them from happening.